 3. Place the dough in an air-tight container

-3.1 Shape the dough into a nice, round ball, and place it in an oiled, air-tight container, or in a bowl covered in plastic wrap.
+3.1 Shape the dough into a smooth, round ball, and place it in an oiled, air-tight container, or a bowl covered in plastic wrap.

 If you doubled the recipe to make 2 pizzas (or more), divide the dough and make one dough ball for each pizza.
 Then place the dough balls in separate containers.
 When the dough is done rising, the dough will be very soft and sticky, and much harder to divide.